Nursing Assistant (Certificate) Requirements

 The current state exam pass rate for the Heartland Community College CNA Program is 98%.

-All students planning to enroll in the CNA course (NURS 110) must meet with an academic advisor and meet the following requirements:
+All students planning to enroll in the CNA course (NURS 110) must meet the following requirements:

-- Complete the Heartland basic skill assessment in English, math and reading comprehension and place into MATH 092 or higher and ENGL 098 or higher.
+- Complete the Heartland basic skill assessment in English, math and reading comprehension and place into MATH 092 or higher, ENGL 094 or higher, and READ 091 or higher.

 - Criminal Background Check

-During the Academic advising appointment, student must complete the Authorization to Conduct Background Check (PDF) form and set up a time for a Livescan fingerprint background check.
-In accordance with the Illinois Department of Public Health (IDPH,) this must be completed prior to the first day of class.
-A disqualifying conviction will prevent the student from participating in the clinical component of the course, unless an IDPH waiver has been granted before the first day of clinical.
+In accordance with the Illinois Department of Public Health (IDPH), a Livescan fingerprint criminal background check must be completed and results received in order for a student to attend clinical.
+Students will complete the Authorization to Conduct Background Check (PDF) form (requires Social Security number) on the first day of class and will be given a date to do fingerprinting at that time.
+A disqualifying conviction will prevent the student from participating in the clinical component of the course, unless an IDPH waiver has been granted (a process which can take a minimum of four weeks) before the first day of clinical.
 Students with questions regarding disqualifying convictions or the waiver process may contact IDPH (PDF).

 Attendance to ALL class sessions is required.
 Students exceeding IDPH allowances (6 hours of theory/lab and 7 hours of clinical) or certain mandated curriculum content will be dropped from the course.